AshwinJaiswal521/JAVA-PRG/README.md

 # JAVA-PRG
-This is my first java prg
+This is my first java prg.
+Author : Ashwin Jaiswal